Master of Social Work Course Descriptions

 Foundation Practicum II provides students with a supervised practice experience in a social service agency/organization.
 The practicum includes experiential learning in social work practice skills in a specialized setting.
 A weekly seminar provides students with an opportunity to discuss and reflect on professional social work issues from their practicum experience regarding assessment, specific interventions with client systems, and the application of practice theories.
 The seminar introduces the UN Declaration of Human Rights and the WHO Definition of Health into discussions of how resource equity, social justice, and universal health care across the life spans impacts work with client systems.

-Traditional Track: Specialization Year Courses (32 credits)
+Traditional Track: Specialization Year Courses (30 credits)

 Specialization year courses prepare students with knowledge and skills for advanced practice with individuals, families, and groups across multiple settings.
-In addition to the ten Generalist Year courses above and the seven Specialist Year courses below, students will also choose three electives.
+In addition to the ten Generalist Year courses above and the seven Specialist Year courses below, students will also choose four electives.

 Building on the foundation year practice content, this course further prepares students for direct practice with individuals, families and groups.
 Students critically examine social work theory and methods for direct practice with attention to how clinical social work values inform theory to promote social justice, human dignity, capacity building, and individual empowerment.
 Life course and development theories are critically examined within the contexts of socioeconomics, multiculturalism and human diversity.
 Methods of practice to be explored include therapeutic, supportive, educational, advocacy and community-based strategies and also the dynamic relationship that occurs across and between these interventions.
 Teaching methods encourage students to develop intellectual curiosity, self-awareness and skillful use of personal values, theoretical orientations, and practice approaches in working with a range of client systems in varied social work settings.
 Must be enrolled in: Master of Social Work.